-3.7 New Financial institutions as a source of borrowing and/or types of borrowing
+3.7 New Financial institutions as a source of borrowing and/or types of borrowing objective is to avoid a "cost of carry" or to achieve refinancing certainty over the next few years).

 Currently the PWLB Certainty Rate is set as +80 basis points for both Housing Revenue Accounts (HRA) and non-HRA borrowing.
 However, consideration may still need to be given to sourcing funding from the following sources for the following reasons: